therealdreg/at90swuart/README.md

 - BAUD 9600
 - F_CPU 16000000L

-This class can only use one predefined Input Capture pin.
+This class can only use one predefined Input Capture pin

 Each MCU and board has a pre-determined pin: